Nihlus/Crystite/Crystite/README.md

 > any issues, please open an issue and describe the problem.

 ## Installation
+Crystite can be installed as a Debian 12 package, or run from a container.

 ### Docker/Podman container
+TODO document container setup, [use compose repo in the mean time.](https://github.com/djsime1/Crystite-Compose)

 ### Debian package
 Binary releases are currently only available for Debian 12.
 To install the